hukai916/scATACpipe/README.md

 ### Commands and config

-This section describes how the plots in the manuscript (to be added) were generated using scATACpipe.
+This section describes how the plots in the [manuscript](https://www.frontiersin.org/articles/10.3389/fcell.2022.981859/full) were generated using scATACpipe.
 For comparison, the manuscript conducted 3 separate analyses, each using a different preprocessing strategy (`default`, `10xgenomics`, `chromap`).
 Since the commands and preprocessed results are quite similar across the three methods, only the `chromap` option will be demonstrated here.

 1. The initial execution:
 ```